mathigon/textbooks/content/codes/content.md

 #### Phonetic Alphabet _{span.check(when="blank-0")}_

-Many letters sound very similar – especially when spoken over the phone or radio, with lound background noise.
+Many letters sound very similar – especially when spoken over the phone or radio, with loud background noise.
 That’s why the military, police, pilots, and many others use the __NATO Phonetic Alphabet__ when they have to spell names.
 Here, every individual letter is replaced with a unique
 word: